mchenggit/kabanero-event/architecture/README.md

 The second application, `svc-a`,  is meant to capture a more complex workflow for continuous delivery.
 In this workflow, code is delivered continuously.
 However, unlike the `ui` application, it is not continuously deployed to production.
 It uses a branching strategy similar to `Git flow`.
 - It was developed using Openshift Codeready Workspaces
 - It uses Github or Github Enterprise as the source repository.
 - Developers are required to create branches or forks from `develop` branch for all source code changes.
+There may be many such branches, such as having a separate branch per feature or defect.
 - A pull request requires the following status checks before code may be merged to `develop` branch:
    - code review
    - test build
 - A test build is triggered automatically for each pull request, and whenever a new commit is added to the pull request.
 Developer is not allowed to merge code without code review and successful test build.
 - A test build from the `develop` branch is kicked off from a timer and additional tests run to ensure the quality of the code.
 For example, hourly or nightly.
-(Note: this is now yet shown in the diagram.)
+(Note: this is not yet shown in the diagram.)
 - Code is not merge to `master` branch from `develop` branch until it is ready for the next release, after system test.
 - Code merged into `master` is tagged with version number, such as 1.0.0.
 - The pipeline to the system test is triggered manually for specific commits built from `develop`.